LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel framework, PathMIL, which integrates a coarse-to-fine self-distillation (CFSD) paradigm and two-dimensional positional encoding (2DPE) for MIL.
-The CFSD design enables efficient instance-level supervision during training by probing and distilling a classifier trained with bag-level information.
-This approach effectively addresses the challenge of limited instance-level learnability in MIL, without the need for manually introducing additional prior knowledge.
-Moreover, 2DPE mitigates issues arising from the discontinuity of instances in background-removed WSI, and reduces the positional inaccuracies associated with traditional one-dimensional positional encoding (1DPE) by encoding inter-instance contextual information using $(cx,cy)$ coordinates.
-Furthermore, the framework's design aligns with the decision-making and reasoning processes of human pathologists, who concurrently evaluate both bag-level features and instance-level features while considering inter-instance contextual information.
-By leveraging CFSD and 2DPE, PathMIL outperforms state-of-the-art frameworks in terms of both AUC and F1-score, while also demonstrating instance-level learnability and model interpretability.
+In this paper, we propose LadderMIL, a novel framework that integrates the coarse-to-fine self-distillation (CFSD) paradigm and the contextual encoding generator (CEG) for multiple instance learning (MIL).
+CFSD enables efficient instance-level supervision by probing and distilling a classifier trained with bag-level labels, thereby addressing the limited instance-level learnability of MIL in a self-improving manner.
+Meanwhile, CEG mitigates issues arising from the discontinuity of instances in background-removed WSIs and enhances the use of inter-instance contextual information by encoding precise coordinates and the bag-level attention map.
+The overall framework aligns with the decision-making and reasoning processes of pathologists, who assess both bag-level and instance-level features in parallel, and its ability to capture tumour surrounding tissue can potentially contribute to challenging computational pathology tasks, such as our receptor status classification, the treatment outcome prediction, prognosis prediction, which requires not only focus on tumour but to capture wider tumour heterogeneity.
+By incorporating CFSD and CEG, LadderMIL outperforms state-of-the-art frameworks, demonstrates instance-level learnability, and provides clinically reasonable interpretability.

-\paragraph{Limitations.} While the efficacy of CFSD and 2DPE has been demonstrated in our experimental setting, it will be crucial to explore how this method performs under different magnifications of WSI.
-Moreover, it would be valuable to investigate whether more advanced techniques, such as cross-attention~\cite{chen2021crossvit}, can be leveraged for multi-scale learning with instances across various magnifications.
-Taking the overlays shown in our framework, we hope this work will inspire future research aimed at developing a more universally applicable MIL architecture.